 It is legal to possess up to eight grams of hashish, hash oil, or other cannabis concentrates.
 Possession of more than eight grams is a misdemeanor, punishable by up to six months in jail and a $500 fine.

 The penalty for unauthorized manufacture of concentrates depends on the method used.
 If the process used involves extraction chemicals, such as butane, it is classed as chemical synthesis.
-Manufacture by means of chemical synthesis comes with a maximum fine of $50,000 and a prison term of between 3 and 7 years, as decided by the court.
+Manufacture by means of chemical synthesis comes with a maximum fine of $50,000 and a prison term of between three and seven years, as decided by the court.

 If the method of manufacture involves screens, presses, and any other methods not involving the use of chemical synthesis, the potential prison sentence ranges from 16 months to three years, as determined by a court.